alphagov/transformation-dashboard/_posts/2000-01-02-apprenticeships.markdown

     complete    : true

 status-beta:
-  - copy        : "Start beta development --- May 2014"
+  - copy        : "Beta development --- May 2014"
     Completed   : false
   - copy        : "Public beta release --- Oct 2014"
     complete    : false

 status-live:
-  - copy        : "Service goes live --- Feb 2015"
+  - copy        : "Service goes live --- Jan to Mar 2015"
     Completed   : false

 successes: |
-  - Passed alpha to beta Digital by Default Service Standard assessment
+  - Passed alpha to beta [Digital by Default Service Standard](/service-manual/digital-by-default) assessment
-  - A demonstrable improvement in in-house digital capability

 challenges: |
-  - The Skills Funding Agency restructure is affecting the recruitment of their staff into permanent digital delivery roles
+  - The Skills Funding Agency restructure is creating challenges; responsibilities are changing frequently, meaning the project team is sometimes unclear on how issues will be resolved
   - A potential code freeze on the legacy service may affect iterative development of the new service

 next-steps: |
-  - Appoint a new service manager
+  - Resolve issues around legacy service code freeze and hosting
-  - Start the beta phase
+  - Start the beta
-  - Define the minimum viable products to be developed
+  - Clarify the minimum viable service to be developed and create a schedule for that work

 videos:
   - url   : https://www.youtube.com/watch?v=hnA5WPKM1VY